xdmushui/partner-center-sdk/develop/manage-customers.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This section describes the ways that Cloud Solution Provider partners can use the [Partner Center](index.md) to programmatically manage customer accounts.
+This section describes the ways that Cloud Solution Provider partners can use Partner Center to programmatically manage customer accounts.

 **Create a customer**
 - [Request a reseller relationship](request-reseller-relationship.md)